Configure and pay for parallel jobs

 New organizations have a maximum limit of 25 parallel jobs for Microsoft-hosted agents.
 Contact support to request a limit increase, subject to capacity in your organization's region.

 When you purchase your first Microsoft-hosted parallel job, the number of parallel jobs you have in the organization is still one.
-To be able to run two jobs concurrently, you will need to purchase two parallel jobs if you are currently on the free tier.
+To be able to run two jobs concurrently, you'll need to purchase two parallel jobs if you're currently on the free tier.
 The first purchase only removes the time limits on the first job.

 If your pipeline exceeds the maximum job timeout, try splitting your pipeline into multiple jobs.
 For more information on jobs, see Specify jobs in your pipeline.